RobustBench/robustbench/README.md

 ## How to contribute
 Contributions to **`RobustBench`** are very welcome!
-Here is how you can help us:
+You can help to improve **`RobustBench`**:
-- Do you know some interesting paper that is not listed in the leaderboard?
+- Are you an author of a recent paper focusing on improving adversarial robustness?
 Consider adding new models (see the instructions below 👇).
-- Do you have in mind some better *standardized* attack?
+- Do you have in mind some better *standardized* attack or an adaptive evaluation?
 Do you want to extend **`RobustBench`** to other threat models?
 We'll be glad to discuss that!
 - Do you have an idea how to make the existing codebase better?
 Just open a pull request or create an issue and we'll be happy to discuss potential changes.